My Deep Sky Observations with the Vespera Pro (Complete List of Observed DSO)

 List of Observed Sky Objects | Remarks | References

 Since the beginning of May 2024, I own a Vaonis Vespera Pro telescope for observing and taking photos of deep sky objects.
-On this page, I collect all the sky objects that I visited with the Vespera Pro (currently nearly 90 different sky objects).
+On this page, I collect all the sky objects that I visited with the Vespera Pro (currently more than 140 different sky objects).
 This page is therefore permanently "under construction."

 See also